• Home

 READ ALSO

 YouTubers get paid when someone clicks on an ad in one of their videos or watches any one of their videos for longer than 30 seconds.
 Creators can earn more money through brand-sponsored videos.
 YouTube Kids has approximately 11 million weekly users.
-With fewer users, YouTube Kids attracts fewer advertisers and brings in less ad revenue for creators than YouTube’s main platform.
+With fewer users, YouTube Kids attracts fewer advertisers, bringing in less ad revenue for creators than YouTube’s main platform.

 Some of his daughter’s videos buck this trend, but the ones that do receive much lower ad revenue.
-“I looked at a few videos that had 90% of views come from YouTube Kids.
+“I looked at a few videos with 90% of views from YouTube Kids.
 Based on those numbers, revenue would decrease by 80%.
-So instead of $1.00 you’d receive $0.20,” he told MarketWatch.
+So instead of $1.00, you’d receive $0.20,” he told MarketWatch.

-His videos are mostly clips of his daughter playing with various toys.
-He declined to share with MarketWatch how much money he currently makes from the channel each year.
+His videos mostly feature clips of his daughter playing with various toys.
+He declined to tell MarketWatch how much money he makes from the channel each year.

-He isn’t in favor of the potential change and says it could drive him to leave the platform altogether.
+He doesn’t favor the potential change and says it could drive him to leave the platform altogether.
 “I’d have to see if the time invested made sense compared to the revenue created,” he said.

 Brian — a different father whose sons Gabe, 13, and Garrett, 10, have a YouTube page with approximately 1.7 million subscribers — says he “applauds YouTube for wanting to protect kids from potentially inappropriate content.”
 But he doesn’t think the change could work in practice.